r-murphy/waffle/Docs/spring/SpringSecurityAuthenticationProvider.md

 Granted Authorities
 -------------------

 Upon successful login, Waffle will populate Spring Security's Authentication object with instances of `GrantedAuthority`.

 By default, Waffle will populate the Authentication object with the following:

 * A `GrantedAuthority` with the string `ROLE_USER`.
 * One `GrantedAuthority` per group to which the user belongs.
 The `GrantedAuthority` strings will be the uppercase group name prefixed with `ROLE_`.
 For example, if a user is a member of the Everyone group, he obtains the `ROLE_EVERYONE` granted authority.

-The default behavior can be changed by configuring a different `defaultGrantedAuthority` and `grantedAuthorityFactory` on the `waffleSpringAuthenticationProvider`.
+The default behavior can be changed by configuring a different `defaultGrantedAuthority`,  `grantedAuthorityFactory` and `grantedAuthoritiesMapper` on the `waffleSpringAuthenticationProvider`.

 Spring Authentication Provider Options
 --------------------------------------

 The `waffleSpringAuthenticationProvider` bean can be configured with the following options.

 * principalFormat: Specifies the name format for the principal.
 * roleFormat: Specifies the name format for the role.
 * allowGuestLogin: Allow guest login.
 When true and the system's Guest account is enabled, any invalid login succeeds as Guest.
 That that while the default value of allowGuestLogin is true, it is recommended that you disable the system's Guest account to disallow Guest login.
 This option is provided for systems where you don't have administrative privileges.
 * defaultGrantedAuthority: Specifies the GrantedAuthority to be added to every successfully authenticated user.
 By default, the `defaultGrantedAuthority` will add a GrantedAuthority for `ROLE_USER`.
 If you don't want this behavior, you can set the `defaultGrantedAuthority` to `null` (if you do not want a `GrantedAuthority` to be added by default), or some other `GrantedAuthority`.
 * grantedAuthorityFactory: Used to create `GrantedAuthority` objects for each of the groups to which the authenticated user belongs.
 The default `grantedAuthorityFactory` will construct `GrantedAuthority` objects whose string is the uppercase group name prefixed with `ROLE_`.
+* grantedAuthoritiesMapper: Used to map the `GrantedAuthority` collection after the `defaultGrantedAuthority` and `grantedAuthorityFactory` are applied, in case some `GrantedAuthority` should be removed or added from the collection.

 ``` xml
 <bean id="waffleSpringAuthenticationProvider" class="waffle.spring.WindowsAuthenticationProvider">